 IEEE 802 LMSC recognizes MIC’s determination in introduction and enablement of Wi-Fi 7 technology based on IEEE 802.11be [1] and spectrum sharing for Standard Power operation using sharing mechanism such as Automated Frequency Coordination (AFC) to improve system coverage and system throughput performance.

 These two features heavily rely on the availability of sufficient spectrum (+1GHz) to accommodate multiple 160 MHz and 320 MHz channels.
 In the case of Wi-Fi 7 and IEEE 802.11be, enterprise deployments and also scaled deployment of advanced applications such as AR/VR for example in education and health require multiple 320 MHz channels to fully utilize the advantages of the technology.
 In the case of Standard Power under supervision of AFC System, without extending the band to upper 6 GHz band, and with only 500 MHz of spectrum available, considering limited spectrum availability from an AFC System, the channel bandwidth may be limited to 20 MHz for enterprise indoor and outdoor deployments.
-Even with additional shared spectrum allocated to the 6 GHz band, with an AFC system, only 50% of the spectrum may be accessible..
+Please note that even with additional shared spectrum in the upper 6GHz authorized, because of the AFC system frequency availability calculation, only a part of the spectrum will be accessible at each location.

 Today, AFC technology is mature, and AFC Systems are going through detailed certification processes in US and Canada and Standard Power deployments are imminent.
 On the other side, it is a while that various chipset vendors and original equipment manufacturers (OEMs) have been demonstrating and promoting their Wi-Fi 7 products, some of which have already emerged in the market, meanwhile, Wi-Fi certification launch is expected soon.
 IEEE 802 LMSC respectfully encourages MIC to finalize expansion of the 6 GHz band to 6425-7125 MHz, including outdoor use of wireless LAN.